beorn7/histogram_experiments/README.md

 Note that an even more efficient encoding could be reached with a “varbit”-style encoding as it is done within the Prometheus TSDB.
-However, I assume the usual varint encoding as used by protobuf is a good tradeoff between size on the wire and cost of encoding and decoding.
+However, I assume the usual varint encoding as used by protobuf is a good trade-off between size on the wire and cost of encoding and decoding.
 Implementing the whole encoding schema in protobuf also has the advantage that it is easy to create encoders and decoders in any protobuf-supported language.

 ## Storage

-Fundamentally, a single “sample value” of a sparse histogrem is considered to be the whole set of buckets, i.e. only one index entry per histogram, not per bucket, and ingestion of all buckets in one go, without multiplexing to one sample stream per bucket.
+Fundamentally, a single “sample value” of a sparse histogram is considered to be the whole set of buckets, i.e. only one index entry per histogram, not per bucket, and ingestion of all buckets in one go, without multiplexing to one sample stream per bucket.